Enzensberger's Panopticon

 Archipelago Books, 2017

 The narrator is reeling after a tempestuous relationship with another woman.
 Delirious with love and longing, her thoughts turn increasingly wild, circling back on themselves, until the trauma underlying her pain is exposed.
-With then naked intimacy of confession, the narrator struggles to put long-repressed experiences into words, words that cut like double-edged swaords.
+With then naked intimacy of confession, the narrator struggles to put long-repressed experiences into words, words that cut like double-edged swords.
 She exposes the ambivalence and complexities of desire, her paranoia, her self contempt and self-righteousness and, at the core of it all, incest.

 Incest dares its readers to contront a taboo we too rarely acknowledge.